Getting Started with CMake

 Finally, use app_target_setup_os to do additional setup for the OS depending on the value of the QUL_OS variable.
 This command links the right platform library and performs additional actions, such as compiling and linking FreeRTOS sources.

 set(QUL_OS "BareMetal") app_target_setup_os(example)

 Build the project by running

 CMakeLists.txt file and command-line options to choose the platform to build for.
 For example, to build for the STM32F769I-Discovery board:

 CMAKE_TOOLCHAIN_FILE variable is used to switch to the

 armgcc toolchain, and the QUL_PLATFORM variable determines which particular board to build for.

-Note: in a Qt Quick Ultralite project the
+Note: In a Qt Quick Ultralite project,

-CMAKE_BUILD_TYPE CMake argument is by default set to
+CMAKE_BUILD_TYPE is set to

 Available under certain Qt licenses.